dangall/BipartiteSUSY/README.md

 ```
 in the first cell of the notebook.

-The includion of the (unpackage) file `premadePluckerRelations.rar` in
+The inclusion of the (uncompressed) file `premadePluckerRelations.rar` in
 the same folder will speed up the computation of Plucker relations.
-More full instructions are found in the [documentation](https://arxiv.org/abs/1702.03949).
+More complete instructions are found in the [documentation](https://arxiv.org/abs/1702.03949).

 ## Inventory of files